WPI-LNL/tolerance/README.rst

         ...
     KeyError

-Q. I just want to change the attribute name, making switch function is too complicated
+Q. I just want to change the attribute name, making switch functions is too complicated
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A. Use ``argument_switch_generator`` to make switch function.